 SURFACE DESIGN TECHNOLOGICAL ADVANCES

 There are various techniques employed to create felt, some ancient and others that utilize advances in technology.
 Traditionally, felt was made while wet, rolled up in either a reed mat or animal skin and with human labor, though animal power had also been utilized to assist in the agitation process.
 Contemporary felt makers now have access to electric felting/fulling machines that agitate the fiber into felt, hand held felting needles for dry felting of fiber both two and three-dimensionally, sewing machines equipped with barbed felting needles and commercially produced needle felted sheets for design.
-A felting needle has barbs cut into its metal shaft allowing the needle to snag and intertwine individual fibers (even synthetic fiber) when forced through layers of loose fiber.
-Artisans may felt wet or dry or combine the processes until they achieve their desired effect.
+A felting needle has barbs cut into its metal shaft allowing the needle to snag and intertwine individual fibers (even synthetic fiber) when forced through layers of fiber or to force fiber through other substrates.
+Artisans may only employ dry needle felting, only wet felting or use a combination of the processes until they achieve their desired effect.
 STRONGFELT works are wet felted, though a needle felting tool may be used for tacking or stabilizing dry prepared 3-D forms prior to wet felting.
-Needle felting can be implemented for fine surface detailing, though free-motion embroidery is used for this purpose in the STRONGFELT works.
+Needle felting can be implemented for fine surface detailing, though free-motion embroidery is used for this purpose in STRONGFELT works.

 CRAFTSMANSHIP & ARTISTRY